MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

 To test the Insert command from Postman:
 1. Change the method to POST
 2. Change the 'Params' just below the method to Body
-3. On the line below select to 'raw'
+3. On the line below select 'raw'
 4. Select JSON(application/json) instead of Text (dropdown list)
 5. Type in the JSON for the new customer in the input area.
 This should look like:
 ```